Starcounter/cbwatchdog/README.md

 bool allAppsAreRunning = scAppNames.All(appName => stdOutput.Contains($"{appName} (in {scDatabase})"));
 ```

-## Configuring the service for Starcounter Custom Applications.
+## Configuring for Starcounter Custom Applications.

-The `cbwatchdog` service can be configured to make sure all Starcounter Custom Applications and the required services are always up and running if they get stopped accidentally.
+The `cbwatchdog` service can be configured to monitor Starcounter Custom Applications and the required services are always up and running if they get stopped accidentally.

 *Step 1: Creating a `.bat` file*